-OIL's main purpose in the group structure is to provide a buffer between the new Holdco finance group and OAL, which helps to ensure the independence of the Midco financing group.
-Anglian Water (Osprey) Financing Plc is the Borrower under the Midco Finance Documents, and OIL and OAL are Guarantors
+OIL's main purpose in the group structure is to provide a buffer between the Holdco finance group and Osprey Acquisitions Limited (OAL), which helps to ensure the independence of the Midco financing group.
+Anglian Water (Osprey) Financing Plc is the Borrower under the Midco Finance Documents, and OIL and OAL are Guarantors.